SapphicMoe/status-worker/README.md

 ## Deploy

+Wrangler 3 is required, though `pnpm` commands should automatically take care of that for you.

 Run these commands in their respective order:

 - `pnpm install`
 - `pnpm addsecret`
 - `pnpm createkv`
 - `pnpm deploy`

+To deploy to your Cloudflare Workers account, edit the entries in the `wrangler.toml` file.
+Then, add a secret using `wrangler secret put STATUS_SECRET`, and deploy via `pnpm deploy`.

 ## Debugging